 That’s not to say they lack style – but there’s more to them than just a slick exterior.

-So instead of having to chuck your toaster when the element dies or the lever stops working, you can just have the part replaced or repaired and then continue on your merry toasty way.
+They’re designed so that every component can be replaced or repaired, so instead of having to chuck your toaster out when the element dies or the lever stops working, you can just get it fixed and then continue on your merry toasty way.

 So are these toasters worth 500 bucks?
 It really depends on your priorities – and your budget.
 For many of us, a $500 toaster just isn’t affordable.
 However, if you’ve got cash to burn but don’t want the planet to, it might seem like a good investment in the future.

-Both the Milantoast and the Dualit use analog controls, meaning they use an old-fashioned timer dial, and when toasting is complete, you'll need to manually raise the toast out of the carriage using a lever (although this does help keep it warm).
+Both the Milantoast and the Dualit use analog controls, meaning they have an old-fashioned timer dial, and when toasting is complete, you’ll need to manually raise the toast out of the carriage using a lever (although this does help keep it warm).

 “You can get better results but you’ll need to persevere.
 It’s a learning curve.”